YulongBian/yulongbian.github.io/index.md

 ## News

+- **[Dec.
+2024]** Our paper about stereotyped movement recognition is accepted bt IEEE Journal of Biomedical and Health Informatics (J-BHI).
 - **[Nov.
 2024]** I am nominated for the Shandong University President's Award.
 - **[Nov.
 2024]** I get the 120th Anniversary Scholarship of Shandong University (120 students university-wide).
 - **[Oct.
 2024]** I participate in ISMAR 2024, and make an oral presentation about our work.